-An all to common struggle amongst women professionally is finding balance between being powerful and being likable.
+An all to common struggle amongst women professionally is finding a balance between being powerful and being likable.
 While men find security and ultimately likability in being powerful, women find that it is impossible to have both.

-As young women we are taught that we should be kind and nice.
+As young women, we are taught that we should be kind and nice.
 But being powerful is practically the exact opposite as we’ve been programmed to prioritize the feelings of others over our own.
-I want them to like me therefore I will not say how I truly feel.
+I want them to like me, therefore, I will not say how I truly feel.
 I don’t want to be considered pushy or too aggressive so I’ll play nice.
 But either way, nice or not, its lonely at the top.

 SO if you’re a woman and the boss, or CEO of your own company you may as well reside to the fact that it’s lonely at the top.
-Well it doesn’t have to be.
+Well, it doesn’t have to be.
 Here are some suggestions to maintain your position of power at work and develop authentic connections outside of work.

-Don’t befriend your team.
+Don’t befriend your team

 I know it’s so tempting as you see them every day.
 You have coffee with them in the morning so why not have a drink or two after work with them.
 Your team is not your friend, and your desire to be liked by them may ruin any leadership role that you have spent developing.

-Do be their boss.
+Do be their boss

 Do your job as it is intended to be.
 Offer them advice, guidance, feedback and leadership.
-Provide them with much needed tools so that one day they can become the go to leader at your company.
+Provide them with much-needed tools so that one day they can become the go to a leader at your company.
 Take the pressure off of how you feel and remind yourself what happens if your feelings of insecurity get in the way….
 Your employees or coworkers lose the opportunity to learn from you.
 And isn’t that what they need the most?

 “Behind every successful woman is a tribe of other successful women who have her back.” ~ Unknown